nkamatam/Exams/CDA/AWS CDA - Other AWS Services.md

 ### Elastic Beanstyalk 101
 * What is Elastic Beanstalk
-	* It is a service that helps deploying and scaling web applications developed in many popular languages : Java, .NET, PHP,
+	* It is a service that helps deploying and scaling web applications developed in many popular languages : Java, .NET, PHP, Node.js, Python, Ruby, Go and Docker onto widely used server platforms like Apache Tomcat, Nginx, Passenger and IIS.
+	* Developers can focus on writing code and don't need to worry about any

 *